FunctionalUrology/MLcps/README.md

 - [Links](#links)

 # Summary
-**MLcps: Machine Learning cumulative performance score** is a performance metric that combines multiple performance metrics and reports a cumulative score enabling researchers to compare the ML models using a single metric.
-MLcps provides a comprehensive platform to identify the best-performing ML model on any given dataset.
+**MLcps: Machine Learning cumulative performance score** is a novel evaluation metric proposed for assessing the performance of machine learning models in classification problems.
+MLcps integrates multiple pre-computed evaluation metrics into a unified score, enabling a comprehensive assessment of the model's strengths and weaknesses.
+MLcps was tested on four publicly available datasets, demonstrating its ability to evaluate the overall performance and robustness of the models.
+By utilizing MLcps, researchers and practitioners can save valuable time and effort by relying on a single value to assess their model's performance, rather than comparing multiple individual metrics.
+The MLcps metric is available as a Python package, and examples of its usage can be found below.

 #### ***Note***: